Historical attractions surround our modern resort

-Four kilometres from the 3,000-year-old city centre of Pula, Park Plaza Verudela Pula is surrounded by lush vegetation and sits on the coastline of the beautiful Adriatic Sea.
-This family-friendly resort is also near some of the best attractions on the Punta Verudela Peninsula.
-Hop aboard public transit or rent a car on site and head to the city for a trip to the fascinating archaeological museum.
-A history museum is also located in Pula, housed in the hilltop Venetian Fortress.
-For a more hands-on experience of Istrian history, visit the sixth-largest Roman amphitheatre in the world, dating back to the first century.
+Located four kilometres from the 3,000-year-old city centre of Pula, Park Plaza Verudela Pula sits on the coast of the beautiful Adriatic Sea.
+This family-friendly resort surrounded by lush vegetation is near some of the best attractions on the Punta Verudela Peninsula.
+Hop aboard public transit or hire a car to visit the Archaeological Museum of Istria or the Historical and Maritime Museum of Istria, which is housed in the hilltop Venetian Fortress.
+For a more direct experience of Istrian history, visit the first-century Amphitheatre at Pula, the sixth-largest Roman amphitheatre in the world.
 Don’t want to plan your own itinerary?
 Book a thrilling tour or excursion

 Festivals and events in Pula